Semantic Correspondence: Unified Benchmarking and a Strong Baseline: Datasets and Evaluation Metrics

 \subsection{Datasets for Semantic Correspondence}

-\xh{Many datasets have been released for benchmarking the semantic matching model.
+\xh{Many datasets have been released for benchmarking the semantic matching models.
 We summarize the year of release, number of image pairs, number of object classes, image sources, and types of annotations in~\Cref{tab:benchmark_datasets}.
-We also briefly introduce some of them as below.}
+We also briefly introduce them below.}

 \textbf{Caltech-101}~\cite{DSP2013} dataset provides binary mask annotations of objects of interest for 1,515 image pairs, enabling evaluations of coarse-level semantic correspondence tasks.
 This dataset contains images from 101 distinct object categories, each paired with a ground-truth foreground segmentation mask.
 Although initially designed for image classification, this dataset has been repurposed for evaluating semantic alignment.